Poisoning Online Learning Filters: DDoS Attacks and Countermeasures

 \subsection{Online Filtering Methods}

-We perform a detailed evaluation of the online learning filtering methods on the generated mimic attacks, and report the filtering capabilities to identity attack requests from normal traffic.
+We perform a detailed evaluation of the online learning filtering methods on the generated mimic attacks, and report the filtering capabilities to identify attack requests from normal traffic.
 The two online filtering methods are the latest state-of-the-art deep learning approaches to DDoS filtering~\cite{wjt_asiaccs21}: \begin{enumerate} \item N-over-D approach \item Iterative classifier approach \end{enumerate} that take a principled approach to estimate conditional probabilities and an online iterative two-class classifier design for a specifically formulated machine learning loss function, respectively.

 In the N-over-D approach, the technique approximates the likelihood that a network request is an attack, given that it is observed in the attack traffic.
 It is achieved with a two-step process.
 The first step applies an unsupervised learning model on the normal-day traffic to obtain a model that learns the distribution of normal traffic.
-Then, when a DDoS attack is detected, the second step is activated, and it trains another unsupervised learning model to learn the distribution of the attack traffic rapidly.
+Then, when a DDoS attack is detected, the second step is activated, and it trains another unsupervised learning model to rapidly learn the distribution of the attack traffic.
 At any time, the conditional probability can be estimated by taking the ratio of the normal-traffic distribution over the attack-traffic distribution.
 As for the Iterative Classifier approach, a particular machine learning loss function is formulated for fast online learning using one learning model.
 An online iterative two-class classifier performs joint learning on both the normal and attack operational periods, fully leverages all available information for model training.
-It is suitable for filtering attacks within a short time frame.